Satisfiability Thresholds for Regular Occupation Problems: Proof Techniques

 \section{Proof Techniques}

-In this section we give a high-level overview of our proof, in particular we present the major steps that lead to the main results.
+In this section we give a high-level overview of our proof.
 We make heavy use of the so-called \emph{configuration model} for the generation of random instances in the form used by Moore \cite{moore2016}.